Aviancer/amouse/README.md

 For an example you can enter: `3 11<enter>` to change the mouse sensitivity to 11 (1.1 in the above sensitivity scale).

 Enter the `exit command` to the serial console after you are done configuring amouse, returning it to adapter mode.
 If you changed protocols, you may need to re-initialize the OS mouse driver.

+### Saving your options

+You can save your preferred settings so that they will be automatically loaded when you power on the adapter.
+These settings will be written into the same non-volatile flash memory on the Pico as the program is written on, just at the end of the flash rather than the beginning where the program is written.
+Settings currently in use are not written to flash by before you tell the adapter to save them, instead safe defaults will be loaded.
+However once you have saved your settings, these settings will be used the next time the adapter is powered on

+Navigate to `6) Read or write settings (Flash)` from the main menu.
+You can then:

+1) Show help
+2) Load settings from flash
+3) Save settings to flash <--

+If you make changes to your settings without saving, these will only remain in the memory until the adapter is power cycled.
+To update your settings you will need to save the settings to flash again.
+Using the on-the-fly sensitivity adjustment also changes the in-volatile-memory settings.

+With the Linux build the settings will be written to the users home directory at `~/.amouse.conf` (if you run the program as root with sudo, this means `/root/.amouse.conf`), in the same binary format as the Pico build uses.

 # Linux version